Supporting Our Rural Communities

 The pandemic exposed how critical affordable, reliable access to the internet is for all Marylanders.
 Without broadband, families are unable to access online school and telehealth appointments, apply for benefits online, work remotely, or access goods and services.
 Local governments and first responders are hampered in their ability to meet the needs of their communities.
 Businesses have struggled to adapt to a digital platform so they can keep revenue flowing and grow their business, and farmers have been unable to leverage the latest technology to improve their operations.
 While short term programs to connect people with WiFi hotspots and subsidies are valuable during the current crisis, they don’t close the access gap and are not a sustainable, future-proof solution.
 As Comptroller, Brooke will call for leveraging federal and state dollars and private sector collaboration to build the infrastructure we need to connect every household and provide the training and support to make sure people can use digital services and devices.

-- Expand the jurisdiction of the Office of Rural Broadband to cover all communities in MD
+- Work with the Office of Statewide Broadband to ensure full coverage all communities in MD

 - Advocate for additional funding to ensure complete connectivity